I may get paid commission for purchases made after clicking a link in this post.

 How many times have you thought about writing a post for a key seasonal event (Christmas / Thanksgiving / Easter / Valentine’s Day / Back to School) TOO LATE to take advantage of the season?

-I’m writing this post in early December, when many bloggers are just beginning to think about creating some Christmas content – that’s WAY TOO LATE to take advantage of seasonal bump from Google and Pinterest.
-It takes a while for new content to ‘get into the system’.
-By the time that content is in the system properly, it’s likely to be January and the window of opportunity will be long gone!
+I’m writing this post in late November… a time when many bloggers are just beginning to think about creating some Christmas content – that’s WAY TOO LATE to take advantage of the seasonal bump from Google and Pinterest.
+It often takes a while for new content to take off.
+If you leave writing seasonal content until the last minute, the season will have passed before that content ever achieves its full potential!

 It allows you to focus on your best ideas